TritonDataCenter/smartos-docs/docs/how-to-create-an-hvm-zone.md

 you're exposing, and apply firewall rules as necessary.

 RealVNC VNC Viewer will crash when connecting unless you set FullColour to True in the options.
-On Windows make sure to go to Options, click Adva nced, go to the Expert tab and set FullColour to True.
+On Windows make sure to go to Options, click Advanced, go to the Expert tab and set FullColour to True.

 ### Passing cloud-init data to the VM